krgamestudios/mechaimmensewarfare.com/public_html/rules.md

 The goal of the game is to attack your opponent directly five times.
 Each time a player is attacked directly by a mecha, they place the top card of their deck in the damage zone.
 Once there are five cards in a player's damage zone, that player loses the game.

 Tower cards generally cannot move, but provide “bandwidth”, which can be used to play Mecha cards (see below).
 A player may have any number of cards named Radio Tower in their deck.
+Towers may be placed anywhere in your entry zone, or in a free space next to an existing tower you already control.

 Mechas are cards which act as playing pieces.
 A mecha card has three numbers down the side: their cost, their power and their durability.
 Players can play as many mechas as they want, as long as the mecha's total cost does not exceed their current bandwidth.
 If enough towers are destroyed that the bandwidth drops below the current population, then nothing special happens; the player simply can't play any more mechas until enough bandwidth is available.
 Mechas may only move one orthogonal space at a time.
 If a mecha can move more than one space, such as with the “speed” ability, then they must move along each space one at a time, and they cannot pass through other mechas or towers.